 Backlinks are a great – and free! – way to spread awareness of your project.

 In this post, you’ll learn why backlinking is one of the most powerful startup tools.

-In the world of startups, most things you want are way too expensive for your budget.
+In the startup India registration, most things you want are way too expensive for your budget.
 Google AdWords, press releases, influencer endorsements, even Facebook Ads … You can’t possibly afford them unless you get some angel investors on board.
 And they won’t talk to you if you have no media presence, community or product.
 It’s a real catch-22.
 Or is it?

 Here’s a sound piece of advice for startup founders.
 Don’t think of how to pay for promotion.
 Think about how you can promote your project without paying.

 Link building is a great case in point.

 Link building is the art of getting links to your site published on the web.
 Any link on another website that leads to you–to your landing page, blog, interview, whatever–is called a backlink.
 Backlinks can drive visitors to your site, increase the visibility of your startup and make your site rank higher in Google.

 The traffic you get from link building is organic; it brings you people who are already interested.
 Moreover, it’s sustainable in the long run and costs you nothing.
 In other words, you want as much organic traffic as possible.
 And that means more quality backlinks.

 Any backlink consists of two parts: the anchor and the code.